The Problem With WiFi in the Almaty Region Kazakhstan

 After we purchased our token to get us into the station, we made our way down to the platform.
 There we were approached by a local who told us that we shouldn’t go outside after 6pm because of a meeting.
 We were quite confused as to why a meeting would make things dangerous, so when we reached our destination, we tried to ask the staff if anything unsafe was happening.

 Unfortunately, the station staff didn’t speak English, but they found a passenger who did.
-He explained there was going to be protests against the government in the city centre.
+He explained there were going to be protests against the government in the city centre.
 He didn’t think things would be unsafe.
 Never the less, he gave us a suggestion for somewhere a little bit out of the city centre where we should have no problems.
 He confirmed that these protests were also probably the reason that the internet had been unusable for most of the day; the government was blocking all social media, except for Twitter.

 Hannah and I hung out until it was time for her to head to the Almaty 1 train station for an overnight train to Shymkent.
 Shortly after she left I got myself some cheap local food for 1000 Tenge, or US$2.60.
 It had to be remade 3 times because they kept forgetting parts of my order, but at least I had coloured water to give me something to look at while I was waiting.

-Meeting My Host
+Meeting My Host in the Almaty Region Kazakhstan

 The internet problems meant I hadn’t been able to reach my prearranged host, but I finally got in contact with her and went to her workplace.
 It turns out it was her birthday, so I got there just in time for a birthday celebration with her work colleagues.

 My host, Aika had to then go back to work, so she organised for one of the staff to take me on a tour of the grounds of her work on a golf cart.
-The views were delightful, especially the snow capped mountains in the background.
+The views were delightful, especially the snow-capped mountains in the background.

 I also made a new friend.
 He was very inquisitive.
 He liked eating leaves and sniffing cameras.
-I called him Mr Deer Deerison and he was much smaller than I expected a deer would be.
+I called him Mr Deery Deerison and he was much smaller than I expected a deer would be.
 He looked at me with terribly sad eyes when I left.

 Luckily that is not a huge ask in Almaty.
 If you just stand on the side of the road with your hand out like you’re hailing a bus, it won’t be long before someone stops to pick you up.
 These unofficial taxis should cost the same amount as official taxis.
 They have been known to try to take advantage of tourists by charging them higher prices though.
 It should never cost more than 1000 Tenge to get anywhere within the city.